 The Executive Editor and Assistant Editors are responsible for the initial wide choice of documents which are then assessed by the Editors to select the most appropriate documents.
 Documents are prioritised in terms of importance on a one to five scale and are processed by the Editors in geographical and thematic tranches.

 In the DIFP volumes as published, documents are presented in chronological order based on date of despatch.
 Because of the importance of the Anglo-Irish Treaty of 1921, the editors of DIFP I decided to group documents relating to the Treaty together as a discrete chapter.
 With the exception of some documents from 1920 in this chapter, which have been reintegrated chronologically, the original sequence of documents has been preserved in the online version for consistency with the print edition, as have the spelling conventions used in the original volumes.
 The original document numbers have been retained.
-Where we have been unable to identify the precise date on which a document was created, we have dated it to the first day of the month in which it was created, though we have not necessarily incorporated such documents into a strict chronological sequence.
+Where we have been unable to identify or determine the date on which a document was created, for reference purposes we have dated it to the first day of the month in which it was created, though we have not necessarily incorporated such documents into a strict chronological sequence.
 In some cases where the date was uncertain, documents have been placed alongside other documents that deal with a related issue or theme.
 Some of the original annotations have been adapted for online use by the replacement of page references to the original volumes with the equivalent document references, and the insertion of hyperlinks where appropriate.
 A very small number of documents have not been reproduced in the online edition due to copyright issues.

 The text of documents has been reproduced as exactly as possible.
 Marginal notes and annotations have been reproduced in footnotes.
 Where possible the authors of marginal notes have been identified.
 There are no alterations of the text of documents or deletions without indication being given of where changes have been made.
 No omissions of facts of major importance in reaching a decision have been made.
 Nothing is omitted that might conceal or gloss over defects in policy making and policy execution.